ankeesler/anwork/doc/FEATURE.md

 - We need to figure out what the installed "thing" is above and make sure it has the right classes with it.

 ## Journaling
-- Add serialization to the journal object model.

 ## Persistence